Validation of Modern JSON Schema: Formalization and Complexity: Abstract

 {\jsonsch} is the de-facto standard schema language for {\json} data.
 The language went through many minor revisions, but the most recent versions of the language, starting from {\DNineteen}, added two novel features, \emph{dynamic references} and \emph{annotation-dependent validation}, that change the evaluation model. {\emph{\mJS}} is the name used to indicate all versions from {\DNineteen}, which are characterized by these new features, while {\emph{\cJS}} is used to indicate the previous versions.

-These new ``modern'' features make the schema language quite difficult to understand, and have generated many discussions about the correct interpretation of their official specifications; for this reason we undertook the task of their formalization.
-During this process, we also analyzed the complexity of data validation in {\mJS}, with the idea of confirming the PTIME complexity of {\cJS} validation, and we were surprised to discover a completely different truth: data validation, that is expected to be an extremely efficient process, acquires, with {\mJS} features, a PSPACE complexity.
+These new ``modern'' features make the schema language quite difficult to understand and have generated many discussions about the correct interpretation of their official specifications; for this reason, we undertook the task of their formalization.
+During this process, we also analyzed the complexity of data validation in {\mJS}, with the idea of confirming the polynomial complexity of {\cJS} validation, and we were surprised to discover a completely different truth: data validation, which is expected to be an extremely efficient process, acquires, with {\mJS} features, a PSPACE complexity.

-In this paper, we give the first formal description of {\mJS}, which we have discussed with the community of {\jsonsch} tool developers, and which we consider a central contribution of the work that we present here.
+In this paper, we give the first formal description of {\mJS}, which we have discussed with the community of {\jsonsch} tool developers, and which we consider a central contribution of this work.
 We then prove that its data validation problem is PSPACE-complete.
-We prove that the origin of the problem lies in dynamic references, and not in annotation-dependent validation.
-We study the schema and data complexities, showing that the problem is PSPACE-complete with respect to the schema size even with a fixed instance, but is in PTIME when the schema is fixed and only the instance size is allowed to vary.
+We prove that the origin of the problem lies in the {\DTwenty} version of dynamic references, and not in annotation-dependent validation.
+We study the schema and data complexities, showing that the problem is PSPACE-complete with respect to the schema size even with a fixed instance but is in P when the schema is fixed and only the instance size is allowed to vary.
 Finally, we run experiments that show that there are families of schemas where the difference in asymptotic complexity between dynamic and static references is extremely visible, even with small schemas.